 The best way to describe the Boston Boxer crossbreed is that it has a similar muscular lean squarely proportioned build as the larger Standard Boxer.

 It features alert dark wide eyes, a wrinkled forehead and normal-sized pendant ears which stand up when aroused.

-The breed has a short, dense straight coat which can come in colors black, white, brindle and fawn with white markings.
+The breed has a short, dense straight coat that can come in colors black, white, brindle and fawn with white markings.

 It has paws which are arched and densely compact, which is attributed to its hunting legacy.

 How Big is a Full-Grown Boston Boxer?

 In between small to mid-size dog breed, a Boston Boxer can reach a height of 15 to 22 inches when fully grown.

 The breed can weigh between 25 to 55 pounds, which makes it a very suitable living and travel companion for those who are on the go.

 Due to its moderate size, this dog breed can reside in both an apartment and home setting rather effectively with little issue.